ashutoshmjain/gita/src/mathuraChap09.md

 Time moved fast.
 She was carrying the weight of a divine child.
 Her breasts swelled up as motherhood took over her.
 She wanted to be close to `Maharishi` but he knew better.
 He knew this joy was transient.
 Enormous pain (of bondage) was waiting for `Matsya` when she must let a part of her own body go — the curse of motherhood.
 If you create something complete, you must let it go to prove the "completeness".
 But her curse was bigger of all mothers.
 She must leave him behind and even break the bond of vicinity.
 For a mother, the biggest pleasure is to see her creation (child) grow.

 `Maharishi` knew, every ride of joy must follow with equal load of sorrow.
 He wanted to keep his distance.
 He knew it was a divine grace that `Matsya` was turning into most beautiful woman, but he had underestimated the desires that might take on his own mind.
 It took all his learning and then some, to keep his heart unflinching, and yet fully attached in every chore.
-Never letting `Matsya` (and yet to be born`Krishna`) feel the absence of his strength, but never crossing the line.
+Never letting `Matsya` (and yet to be born `Krishna`) feel the absence of his strength, but never crossing the line.
 He knew it was a test.
 A test he must pass to pave a new path for the rest.
 Every night and every morning, he burnt his desires in the holy fire and turned them into hideous smog.
 He knew he was only a father — not a lover.
 And he knew his sacrifice was a minion, for the biggest sacrifice was for a mother to leave her offspring behind,  with someone else:  even in the hands  of a trusted `Yogi`.

 The question that haunted him was how `Matsya` would bear the pain that his plan must inflict upon her - separation from her child.
 He must give her the tools to understand the truth — see the dualistic reality as it was.
 And that he did.
 He named her `Satyawati` — bearer of Truth.
 He showed her that the truth lies amidst the extremes of dualities - beyond our conscious perception.
 We only see one side of the coin.
 If we are lucky, we may be able to comprehend the other side.
-We can ascertain through logic that for "Yellow", there must exist an "anti-yellow" but this is just the beginning of the quest.
+We can ascertain through logic that for a "Green" to exist, there must exist a "Magenta", but this is just the beginning of the quest.
 The true journey begins when we take baby steps to understand what is the nature of "knowledge" held with in ...

 In a slow subtle manner, he imparted to `Satyawati`, life learnings of his quest, to make her worthy of the name!
 And also to impart this "information" to `Krishna` - information about potential doors to initiate the true quest ..